chuckcoughlin/bert/docs/toolchain.md

 Pairing with the robot must be completed before the ***BertSpeak*** application is started.
 Pairing may be initiated either from the robot or the tablet.

 Note that the emulator does not support Bluetooth and is, therefore, not available as a test tool.

-*** Persistent Storage ***<br/>
-Configuration parameters, vocabulary and other data that are meant to be stored long-term reside in a SQLite database accessible through the tablet application.

-*** Transfer to Tablet ***<br/>
-In order for the application to be transferred to the tablet from the build system, the tablet must be connected via USB.
-Use the same USB that is used to charge the device.

-The tablet must also be set in "developer" mode.
-This is accomplished under Settings->About Tablet.
-Tap on "Build number" 7 times.
-(Yes, really).
-Under Settings->Developer options, enable USB debugging.
-Once the cable is connected a dialog should popup asking you to allow file transfer.
-(If this does not appear, you may have to fiddle with Developer options->USB Configuration).

-On the build system, configure Android Studio (Tools->Run>Edit Configurations) to target the build output directly to a USB device.
-After a successful build, merely select the "run" button to transfer the **apk** executable to the tablet.

 ***
 ### Other Tools <a id="other"/>